 We’re not in the business of nasty surprises.
 Our cost structures are completely transparent.
 There are no additional set-up fees.

 Our focus is always on the customer.
 Our customer satisfaction rate is at 98%, but we’re always willing to go further.
 We’re looking to engage in new partnerships and are committed to continuous improvement for mutual benefit.
 You’ll have access to our road map and Community.
 We host regular Learning Pool Live events to bring groups of our customers together to share best practice and ideas.
 We learn from our customers and they learn from each other.
 That dialogue translates into new features, fresh content and innovative approaches.

 This customer-centric focus has been recognised across the industry in a number of awards, including two Golds at the 2018 Learning Technologies Awards for Company of the Year and Learning Platform Implementation of the Year.
-We were also Totara’s Top EMEA Seller in 2018 and have been Totara’s Top Global Partner for three consecutive years.
 And we not only win awards, but we also run our own awards (now in their 11th year) that recognise our partners and customers impressive achievements and successes.
 And we’ve no intention of resting on our laurels just yet.